DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 ## API

 NativeScript DNA NetServices APIs are classified into the following services:
-- **NetworkMonitorService**: Provides APIs for monitoring network availability and accessing device IP address
+- **NetworkMonitorService**: Provides API for monitoring network availability and accessing device IP address
 - **ZeroConfService**: Deals with service resolution and publication part of Bonjour/ZeroConf
 - **ZeroConfServiceBrowser**: Involves with service browsing part of Bonjour/ZeroConf